 An x-ray, also called a radiograph, is carried out by a radiographer.
 We have three x-ray rooms at Alder Hey and we have male and female radiographers who are specially trained to work with children.
-If you or your child would like a copy of the x-ray, you can buy a special education pack that includes a paper copy of the x-ray, as well as some information and activities about x-rays.

 This is a different type of x-ray and is usually taken by a Consultant Radiologist with the help of a radiographer.
 Please note if you are bringing your child for a fluoroscopy, they may need to miss breakfast before coming to the hospital and when you get here, they may have to drink a special dye which shows up on x-rays.
 You are able to stay with your child during a fluoroscopy test.